 Am I in denial?
 Depends on how you look at it.
 Is there a clear cut answer here?
 It doesn’t seem so.

 It’s the same thing with people who are losing their hearing.
 As a kid, since I was the ardent hearing-aid-wearer I was the one who was recruited by family to talk to Grandpa about wearing his hearing aids, and what it was like to wear them (since he wasn’t and they wanted him to).
 They knew I wouldn’t say anything bad because heck I wore the thing everyday and didn’t know any different.
 So we’d have a conversation about it, and he’d tell me the mold was hard to get used to, and things sounded so different he didn’t think they actually helped, etc. Maybe he just didn’t like dealing with them any more than I like dealing with glasses.
 I remember him telling me he missed hearing the birds sing, and it made him sad.

-And I usually explain the way I live and the options we have.
-I stop short of telling anyone what they MUST do.
+The best way I can answer is to explain the way I’ve lived and the options we have.
+There’s lots of ways to spin it – your life and the options.
+I stop short of telling anyone what they MUST do, because who am I to say?
 People need to feel empowered in this decision as they would anything else in their life in order to own it.
 Get a cochlear implant?
 Wear a hearing aid?
 Get surgery?
 Learn sign language?
 Their call.
 Really, it’s none of my beeswax.

 So this situation has put me on a train with a window seat.
 Destination is somewhere new and unknown.
 Empathy is in the distance and I see it clearly.